Sirajganj Medical College: Recognition

 The Bachelor of Medicine and Bachelor of Surgery (MBBS) degree is recognized by the Bangladesh Medical and Dental Council (BM&DC).
 Graduates of the medical college are eligible to sit for international medical examinations, including USMLE, AMC, PLAB, MRCP and MRCS.
-Shaheed M. Monsur Ali Medical College, Sirajganj is also listed in the IMED and recognized by the ECFMG.
+Sirajganj Medical College (SjMC) (Former Name : Shaheed M. Monsur Ali Medical College, Sirajganj) is also listed in the IMED and recognized by the ECFMG.

-SMMAMC Journal
+Sirajganj Medical College Journal

-"Journal of SMMAMC (Shaheed M. Monsur Ali Medical College)" is BMDC recognized journal.
+"Journal of Sirajganj Medical College" (Former Name : Journal of SMMAMC) is BMDC recognized journal.
 It accepts original papers, review articles, case reports and short communications related to various disciplines of medical science for publication.
 Papers should be solely contributed to the journal.